3240729364/DMDBAK/README.md

 # DMDBAK
-Benchmark for Human Back Acupuncture Point Detection:Comprehensive Algorithmic Evaluation
+This repo is the official implementation for Benchmark for Human Back Acupuncture Point Detection:Comprehensive Algorithmic Evaluation